dmd0822/ml-cybersecurity_attacks/data/01-raw/teamincribo_cyber-security-attacks/2025-12-29/README.md

-# cybersecurity_attacks
+# cybersecurity_attacks (raw snapshot)

+This folder is an immutable snapshot of the Kaggle dataset at a point in time.

+- Raw file: `cybersecurity_attacks.csv`
+- Provenance: `provenance.json`

-Consists of 25 varied metrics and 40,000 records
+Consists of 25 varied metrics and 40,000 records.

 Timestamp
 Source IP Address